Odyssey

 • Implemented basic pagination

-• Worked with WebSockets to receive real-time updates
+• Worked with WebSockets subscriptions to receive real-time updates

 So, what's next?
 Keep your progress going!
 Check out these resources:

-Feel free to ask questions by either joining our Discord server or joining the Apollo GraphQL Forum.
+Feel free to ask questions by joining the Apollo community forums.

 Previous